Welcome to the new KidsHealth website! See what is new.

 Treat everyone in the household

 The scabies cream or lotion has to go all over the body, from head to toe - including the soles of the feet.
-Be careful to cover between toes and fingers, armpits, tummy button, genitals and buttocks.
+Be sure to cover between the toes and fingers, armpits, tummy button, genitals and buttocks.

 Leave overnight

-The scabies cream must be left on overnight, for at least 8 hours.
+Make sure to leave the scabies cream or lotion on overnight, for at least 8 hours.
 If you wash your hands overnight, put more cream or lotion on your hands.

 Wash linen in hot water